CodementorIO/eslint-plugin-translate-breaks-ref-patch/README.md

 # eslint-plugin-translate-breaks-ref-patch

-Hint and auto fix for conditional literals in jsx.
+Hint and provide suggestion for conditional literals in jsx.

 - Why we want to fix conditional literals in jsx?